 Millennials are an important and influential demographic but they can pose a challenge to companies who are unsure how to engage them.

-Millennials are an incredibly important demographic for most businesses.
+For businesses, millennials are an incredibly important demographic.
 They are the generation that has grown up with social media, but remember a time before the internet became a household necessity.
 This gives them a unique perspective, but can make them particularly challenging to engage with.

-Typical definitions have millennials as being born between 1980 and 2000.
+Typically, millennials are defined as being born between 1980 and 2000.
 This means the oldest are in their late 20s/early 30s and the youngest are just about to leave their teens.
 There is a considerable divide between the two ends of the demographic and plenty of differences in between.

 Millennials who were born in the 1980s or 1990s have likely been active on social media for most of their adult life, as well as a great portion of their teen years.
 Many have learned lessons about how to appropriately use social media platforms and what information they want to share online, while their younger counterparts are still eager to share their lives.